IABTechLab/uid2docs/api/v2/guides/dsp-guide.md

 ### How should the DSP maintain proper frequency capping with UID2?
 The UID2 has the same chance as a cookie of becoming stale.
 Hence, the DSP can adapt the same infrastructure currently used for cookie or deviceID-based frequency capping for UID2.
 For details, see this [FAQ](../guides/advertiser-dataprovider-guide.md#how-do-i-know-when-to-refresh-the-uid2-due-to-salt-bucket-rotation) on salt bucket rotation.

+### Will all user opt-out traffic be sent to the DSP?
+Yes, all opt-outs from the UID2 [Transparency and Control Portal](https://transparentadvertising.org/) will hit the opt-out endpoint that the DSP must configure to [honor user opt-outs](#honor-user-opt-outs).

+### Is the DSP expected to handle only UID2 tokens they have stored and ignore the rest?
+In most cases the DSP is indeed expected to handle only UID2 tokens they have stored.
+There are edge cases, however, when the DSP is not allowed to bid on newly stored UID2 tokens because they were generated before the opt-out timestamp.
+For details, see the diagram in [Bidding Opt-Out Logic](#bidding-opt-out-logic).

+### How long should the DSP keep the opt-out list?
+At least for 30 days.